ucsb-cs156/s24/lab/team01.md

   ```

 * Proofread the instructions in this file, and request that the staff (TAs/LAs do also)
+* Make sure that the six API endpoints are all still available and operational, and update if there are any changes.
+Consider assigning each staff member to each API to check.
 * Consider assigning at least one TA/LA (preferably the one with the least prior experience with the course) to complete the lab in it's entirety to debug the starter code and instructions
 * Be sure that the organization settings are set like this, in, for example, <https://github.com/organizations/ucsb-cs156-s24/settings/actions>